 After you pass away

-If your will doesn’t properly provide for your spouse or children (including illegitimate and adopted children), they can request to have your will changed by a court.
+If your will doesn’t properly provide for your spouse or children (including illegitimate and adopted children), they can ask a court to change the will.
 This is called a wills variation claim.
-Our information on challenging a will (no. 179) explains this in more detail.
+Our information on challenging a will explains this in more detail.

 With most estates, an executor must apply to court to probate the will.
-The word “probate” means “proof”.
+The word “probate” means “proof."
 The process proves the will is legally valid.
-Our information on the duties of the executor (no. 178) explain the process.
-In applying for probate, probate fees must be paid to the court registry.
+Our information on the duties of the executor explains the process.
+Probate fees must be paid to the court registry.
 The fees depend on how much the estate is worth:

 less than $25,000 — no fee